bashu/django-easy-maps/README.rst

    {% easy_map address using 'map.html' %}
    {% easy_map address 200 300 5 using 'map.html' %}

-The template will have 'map' (it is the ``easy_maps.models.Address`` instance), 'width', 'height' and 'zoom' variables.
+The template will have 'map' (it is the ``easy_maps.models.Address`` instance auto-created for passed address on first access), 'width', 'height' and 'zoom' variables.
 The outer template context is passed to rendered template as well.

 The default template can be found here: